jasongrimes/hello-docker/README.md

 # Hello Docker: React, Express, and Postgres

+A "hello" app to use as a placeholder while setting up Docker containers for a web application.

-This is a "hello" web application with three simple services in Docker containers: a web container (Nginx/Node and React), an API container (Node and Express), and a database container (Postgres).
+The app has three simple services in Docker containers: a web container (Nginx/Node and React), an API container (Node and Express), and a database container (Postgres).

 The web app fetches a record from the database, and renders a stack of hello messages received from each service along the way.